mduong1/Graffit-ID-CNN/README.md

 - Drop out = 0.5
 - RMSprop Optimizer

-The following hyperparameters tunning did not improve the Top-1 Test accuracy score from the baseline model.
+The following hyperparameters tuning did not improve the Top-1 Test accuracy score from the baseline model.
 - Dense units of 128, dense units of 512
 - Drop out of 0.25, drop out of 0.60
 - Optimizer Adam, SGD